eBookingServices/htmld/README.md

 Lightweight and forgiving HTML parser inspired by [htmlparse2](https://github.com/fb55/htmlparser2) by [fb55](https://github.com/fb55)

 HTML Entity parsing and decoding are both optional.
-The current interface is based on callbacks, a ranged based interface is planned as well.
+The current interface is based on callbacks.

 Example handler:
 ```d